mlflow/mlflow/docs/source/llms/deployments/index.rst

 Save this file to a location on the system that is going to be running the MLflow AI Gateway.

-Step 4: Start the Deployments Server
+Step 4: Start the gateway server
 ------------------------------------
-You're now ready to start the deployments server!
+You're now ready to start the gateway server!

 Use the MLflow AI Gateway ``start-server`` command and specify the path to your configuration file: